citahub/first-forever-demo/README.md

 }
 ```

-As all of these done, start the local server by `npm start` to launch the dapp.
+As all of these done, start the local server by `npm start` to launch the DApp.

 ![first forever](https://cdn.cryptape.com/docs/images/ff_1.png)
 ![first forever](https://cdn.cryptape.com/docs/images/ff_2.png)